The Bootstrap Fund

 Bootstrap’s core business is providing workspace to a diverse mix of tenants, supporting them to start up and grow.
 From bakers and brewers in the Bootyard to film studios and charities; Bootstrap boasts an eclectic mix of tenants across the 3 buildings we manage.

 The demand for property in London, both commercial and residential, is on the rise and pushing up prices across the city.
 In June 2016 Hackney Council reviewed the rent Bootstrap pays here on Ashwin Street.

 The gravity of this rental increase forced an abrupt change in business model for Bootstrap, with the only viable option to secure the organisation’s future being to shift tenant rents up to current market rates.
 This was a difficult decision that was born out of necessity and the need to survive in an environment where London’s commercial property prices continue to rise exponentially.

-In response to the rent review, Bootstrap has changed it’s business model to commit 60% of our surplus to the ‘Bootstrap Fund’ – a subsidy pot that tenants are invited to apply for to reduce their rent based upon their social impact.
+In response to the rent review, Bootstrap created the ‘Bootstrap Fund’ – a subsidy pot that tenants are invited to apply for to reduce their rent based upon their social and cultural impact.

 Applications for the Bootstrap Fund are based on the following criteria: